-However, the reality is that the majority of us don’t adopt this sort of approach towards our CPD.
+However, the reality is that the majority of us don’t adopt this sort of approach toward our CPD.
 Invariably what many of us are doing is just keeping a list of the events or activities we undertake in order to demonstrate that we’ve undertaken some CPD so it can be pulled out in time for an annual appraisal or Ofsted inspection.

-This, however, is not effective CPD and moreover, research demonstrates that most professional development is driven by external factors such as changes in regulations or inspections rather than individual need and all too often individuals are not in the driving seat in terms of taking responsibility for and guiding their own CPD.
+This, however, is not effective CPD and moreover, research demonstrates that most professional development is driven by external factors such as changes in regulations or inspections rather than individual needs and all too often individuals are not in the driving seat in terms of taking responsibility for and guiding their own CPD.

-So if you recognise yourself and your approach towards CPD here then perhaps it’s a good time to prioritise your personal development needs for yourself and re-evaluate your approach and start to develop some good habits towards developing yourself?
-This way you can demonstrate your knowledge, currency, and competence and be ready to deal with the delivery and assessment challenges ahead?
+So if you recognise yourself and your approach towards CPD here then perhaps it’s a good time to prioritise your personal development needs for yourself and re-evaluate your approach and start to develop some good habits towards developing yourself.
+This way you can demonstrate your knowledge, currency, and competence and be ready to deal with the delivery and assessment challenges ahead.

 What are the key features of the CPD process?

 - be a documented process

 - be self-directed: driven by you, not your employer